How to Make Paper Flowers: An Easy DIY Craft!

-For the next several weeks, we'll be sharing DIY projects that could easily translate to any type of event like a bridal shower, wedding, bridesmaids luncheon, etc!
-And since I'm desperately yearning for springtime, this next series take on a very springlike vibe — hope you love them!
+Learning how to make paper flowers is a DIY project that could easily translate to any type of event like a bridal shower, wedding, bridesmaids luncheon, etc!
+And since I’m desperately yearning for springtime, this gorge paper flowers DIY project takes on a very springlike vibe — hope you love them!

 1. Start by cutting a strip of crepe paper streamer about 1 ft long.